Protesting fishermen break into federal office in St. John’s over shrimp access

 The protesters described themselves as an independent group not represented in this instance by any specific union.

-“It’s our building,” Smith said of how tensions came to a head when the men were locked out in the cold.
+“It’s our building,” Smith said of how tensions came to a head when the men were left out in the cold.

-Woodford said new security measures are coming.
-She said she had never experienced a similar uproar during her 18 years with the department.
+Woodford said she had never experienced a similar uproar during her 18 years with the department.
+New security measures are coming, she added.

 There were about 400 workers inside when the protest started.